dseeni/TechArtDemos/README.md

 - Rare topology case when you partial chamfer side of a cube
 ```

-**Line Plane Solver**
+**Line Plane Solver -> (4,3)**
 ```
-- (4,3) Common topology when you chamfer a cylinder head
+-  Common topology when you chamfer a cylinder N-gon top face
 ```

 **Multi Line Plane Solver -> (4+,4)**
 ```
 - A rare topological case wherein there are more than 4 edges connected to one vertex edge (see example below).
 In this instance UnChamfer will run a skew lines solver on each potential edge option, and select the edge the yields the minimum distance to intersection, assuming no intersection is found.
 ```

 - Maya Api 2.0 topological queries result in blending between 3 solvers on a per edge basis